MindscapeHQ/raygun4js/V1Documentation.md

 .attach(); // This enables Crash Reporting by attaching the automatic window.onerror handler callback
 ```

-### Pulse API
+### RUM API

 #### Tracking Single Page Application (SPA) events

-Raygun Pulse supports client-side SPAs through the `trackEvent` function:
+Raygun RUM supports client-side SPAs through the `trackEvent` function:

 ```javascript
 Raygun.trackEvent('pageView', { path: '/' + foo });
 ```

 When a route or view change is triggered in your SPA, this function should be called with `pageView` as the first parameter and an object with a `path` key set to a path representing the new view or route.
-Pulse will collect up all timing information that is available and send it to the dashboard.
+RUM will collect up all timing information that is available and send it to the dashboard.
 These are then viewable as 'virtual pages'.

 The following are a couple of configuration examples that you can use or adapt for your client-side view library/framework.
 Naturally, if you are using a more full-featured routing system, you should trigger a pageView inside there when the route changes.